skip to Main Content

 in Your Favor

-A RAID allows you to harness the potential of multiple interconnected hard drives, in an attempt to create a more reliable data storage system.
-With the DriveSaver® RAID calculator, you can create different RAID configurations (RAID 0, RAID 1, RAID 5, RAID 6, RAID 10, RAID 50, RAID 60), with various hard drive arrangements.
-Choose different capacity hard drives and observe how the data gets striped depedning on the capacities you select.
+A RAID allows you to harness the potential of multiple interconnected hard drives in an attempt to create a more reliable data storage system.
+With the DriveSaver® RAID calculator, you can create different RAID configurations (RAID 0, RAID 1, RAID 5, RAID 6, RAID 10, RAID 50, RAID 60) with various hard drive or SSD arrangements.
+Choose different capacity drives and observe how the data gets striped depending on the capacities you select.

-You will know how much usable space you have, and how much will be used for protection and/or replication.
-Go through trial and error until you achieve the RAID configuration that’s ideal for your needs.
+You will know how much usable space you have and how much will be used for protection and/or replication.
+Go through trial and error until you achieve the ideal RAID configuration.

-(Note: Results generated by the RAID calculator should only be used as references.)
+(Note: Results generated by the RAID calculator should only be used for reference.)

 iOS Raid Calculator